michaelnny/rl4llm/useful_prompts.md

 help me cleaning up these test cases by doing the following:
 - keep use pytest's functional test case and avoid using class based tests when every possible
-- remove unnecessary comments in the tests
+- remove unnecessary comments in the tests, and do not add too much comments
 - add a single sentence doc string to each fixture/test
-- regroup similar tests together using parameterized tests if it's a really good use in certain cases
+- regroup similar tests together using parameterized tests but only if it's a really good to use them